 It is pointless sacrificing your values as it will leave you with a sense of discomfort and a loss of sense of self.
 As such if you have a life partner who shares the same values then your life gets into a happy rhythm.

 But if he thinks that accepting bribes is okay and you feel it is the most unscrupulous thing to do, then you will be unhappy in the marriage.
-If you have to accept his ways then you are sacrificing your values for the relationship and it is not worth it.
+If you have to accept your partner’s ways while having to shun your own value system, then you are sacrificing your core beliefs for the relationship and it is not worth it.

 5. Self-esteem or dignity